 Acne scarring is more severe and treatment can include laser resurfacing, fractional radio frequency, skin needling and, in some cases, dermal fillers.
 There are many different types of acne scars and a number of factors causes them.
 The most common acne scars are box car scars (shallow to medium depressed scars with well-defined edges commonly located on the cheeks and temples), ice pick scars (deep and narrow scars extending into the skin’s lower layers), rolling atrophic scars (depressions on the skin), and mixed scars (combination of the above) and treatments vary depending on their depth and severity.

 One very effective treatment for severe acne scarring is Fraxel Laser, which is a non-wounding laser that stimulates collagen growth and tightens underlying skin.
-This treatment is less invasive than other kinds of laser treatments and require less recovery time.
+This treatment is less invasive than other kinds of laser treatments and requires less recovery time.
 Most effective on indented scars, Fraxel Laser helps gently resurface and smooth the skin’s texture.